 Taking the following pledge and helping to spread it and the following web site addresses globally... via social networking and email... is a critically important step in stopping BYB’s.
 To comprehend the potential reach and power of this ‘mere’ pledge (especially the THIRD element of the pledge), see NOTES 1 and 2 following the petition (“pledge”) below.

 For strategies and 'tools' to stop irresponsible backyard breeding, see: www.standupfordogs.com (keep "drilling down" within the Backyard Breeding issue/"tab"); and also see the blogs under the BLOGS section/"tab" .
-Note how grass roots advocacy for the “POSTLEA” process (see Backyard Breeding section) and implementation of the 'RED ZONE' described in the Feb.
-10, 2014 blog: "THE KEY TO STOPPING IRRESPONSIBLE BYB'ING OF DOGS" can increase dog licensure and readily be adapted to locating backyard breeders.
-The May 7, 2014 blog: "A MORE EFFECTIVE DOG LICENSING AND BREEDER LICENSING METHODOLOGY, i.e. "POSTLEA" describes how this operates as a fast-acting "ratchet".
+The June 30, 2014 blog: "POINT-OF-SALE-OR-TRANSFER LICENSING ENFORCEMENT ASSISTANCE ...
+COMPLETE 3-ELEMENT PRESENTATION" describes how this operates as a fast-acting "ratchet"; note there how grass roots advocacy for this “POSTLEA” process and implementation of the 'RED ZONE', i.e. "THE KEY TO STOPPING IRRESPONSIBLE BYB'ING OF DOGS" can increase dog licensure and readily be adapted to locating backyard breeders.
 POSTLEA also can serve as a base for more universally justifying breeder regulation ordinances to municipal officials and enforcing such ordinances.